Certificate I in Tourism - Australian Indigenous Culture

 Subjects you can Study

 Core: Interpret aspects of local Australian Indigenous culture; Participate in safe work practices.
-Elective: Use hygienic practices for food safety; Sell products and services; Provide customer information and assistance; Source and present information; plus more.
+Elective: Use hygienic practices for food safety; Sell to the retail customer; Provide customer information and assistance; Source and present information; plus more.

 About Career Training Institute of AustraliaEstablished in 1998, Career Training Institute of Australia (CTIA) is a Registered Training Organisation.
 The Institute operates as an integral part of a leading hotel - the Watermark Hotel & Spa, located in Surfers Paradise.
 The college offers industry-based Hospitality, Tourism and Travel courses designed for those wishing to work at the upper echelon of the hospitality and tourism industries.
 Their qualifications build on theory, providing students with practical hands-on training in all areas of an international hotel.
 The college has won various awards.
 RTO code: 6517

 Certificate ICourse code: SIT10116